BharathiVetukuri/RetailGenie/README.md

 2. Use the output JSON as the value for the `AZURE_CREDENTIALS` secret in GitHub.

+## Workflow

+The GitHub Actions workflow performs the following steps:

+1. **Environment Setup**: Sets up Python and installs necessary packages
+2. **Model Training**: Trains a RandomForest classifier on sample data
+3. **Model Registration**: Registers the trained model in Azure ML
+4. **Scoring Script Creation**: Creates a scoring script for model deployment
+5. **Model Deployment**: Deploys the model as an ACI endpoint
+6. **Endpoint Testing**: Tests the deployed endpoint with sample data

-## Viewing Results in Azure ML
+## Viewing Results

-After the pipeline runs successfully:
+After the workflow runs successfully:

-1. **Pipelines**: View your pipeline runs in Azure ML Studio under "Pipelines".
+1. **Models**: View your registered models in Azure ML Studio under "Models"
-2. **Models**: Find your registered models under "Models".
-3. **Endpoints**: Access your deployed models under "Endpoints".
+2. **Endpoints**: Access your deployed models under "Endpoints"

+## Customization

+To customize the workflow:

+1. Replace the sample model training code with your own training script
+2. Adjust the scoring script to match your model's requirements
+3. Modify deployment configurations as needed

 ## Manual Execution

-You can manually trigger the CI/CD pipeline from the GitHub Actions tab using the "workflow_dispatch" event.
+You can manually trigger the workflow from the GitHub Actions tab using the "workflow_dispatch" event.

-## Customization

-To customize the pipeline for your specific needs:

-1. Modify `run_pipeline.py` to adjust training parameters or steps.
-2. Update `score.py` to match your model's input/output requirements.
-3. Edit `.github/workflows/azure-ml-pipeline.yml` to change the CI/CD workflow.

 ```